 Dark shelled eggs (Such as Marans or Welsummer Eggs) are much harder to see through so you will need the brightest light source you can get, and will need to candle the eggs in a dark room to stand a chance of seeing development.
 If you still can’t tell, you will have to wait longer until the embryo has developed further and can be seen more easily.

 Eggs are normally candled after 7 to 8 days of incubation.
 The most critical period of incubation during the development of the embryo is the first week so it is best to be patient and only take a look after the first week.
 You will see more after a week and can be more certain about the fertility as well.
 It’s not easy to see development in the first few days, especially to the untrained eye.

 Here are some photos of candling eggs I have taken, (8 days into incubation) which will help you to know what to look for.
 Candling can be done earlier than this but remember the embryo is very fragile during the first few days and it is easier to see positive signs after a week when the embryo appears as a dark patch with spider like veins around it.
 If you are unsure whether the dark patch is inside the egg or part of the shell then you can rock the egg back and forth gently and you should see the embryo moving inside.

 The Yolk can’t be seen as it is the opposite side but can sometimes be seen as a dark cloud towards the center of the egg.

 The Embryo is the dark patch in the center, blood vessels can also be seen.
 Notice the air sack at the top

 This is a dark brown Marans Egg.
 It is more difficult to candle and needs to be done in the dark to be able to see anything.

-The Embyo is towards the center / back of the egg and is not as prominent but blood vessels can still be seen.
+You can’t always see the embryo.
+Here it is towards the center / back of the egg but blood vessels can still be seen.